 Keep in mind that your board needs something that they can scan quickly.
 The more visual the better.
 If you have visual content in your report then they can glance at it during the meeting while you present it, giving you their full attention.

-What to Include in Your Report
+What to Include in Your Board Report

 So, to keep it very simple, there are three key insights that you must include in your board report.
 If you have these included, then you have given your board an overview that includes just the right amount of information for them to use.
 Any additional information that you cover will be a bonus.

-- Unspent Budget
+- Actual to Budget